jnech1997/testBranching/README.md

 # testBranching
-a repo to better understand how branching works
+a repo to master the fundamentals of branching and merging